opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 .. tip:: **To remove all the unused styles:**

-    Right-click in the palette and choose Remove Unused Styles from the menu that opens.
+    Right-click in the palette and choose **Remove Unused Styles** from the menu that opens.

 .. tip:: **To add a new page:**

     Do one of the following:

-    - Click the New Page button (|new_page|) in the top bar of the palette editor.
+    - Click the **New Page** button (|new_page|) in the top bar of the Palette Editor.

-    - Right-click in the palette area where page tabs are displayed and choose New Page from the menu that opens.
+    - Right-click in the palette area where page tabs are displayed and choose **New Page** from the menu that opens.

 .. tip:: **To name a page:**